tuhs1985/pf2e-pathbuilder-tableplop/docs/Tableplop-Inventory-Armor-Proficiency-Analysis.md

-# Tableplop: Armor Proficiency (parentId: 77227864)
+# Tableplop "Inventory" Tab: Armor Proficiency (parentId: 77227864)

 This document specifies how to map Pathbuilder armor proficiency into Tableplop’s “Armor Proficiency” section using the template’s skill-4 + checkboxes structure.